With Your Support

 Grevy's Zebras

-At your Toronto Zoo, Grevy’s zebras are given the choice to head indoors when the weather is cold.
-While this is best for their health and comfort, it means that guests rarely get to see their energetic behaviours during the winter months.
+At the Toronto Zoo, Grevy’s zebras are given the choice to head indoors when the weather is cold.
+While this is best for their health and comfort, it means guests rarely see their energetic behaviours during the winter months.

 The new indoor habitat will offer a spacious and engaging environment where Grevy’s zebras can continue to move freely, explore new stimuli, and interact with other savanna species.
 Visitors will be able to enjoy a more consistent and enriching viewing experience, while learning about the challenges these zebras face in the wild—and what’s being done to protect them.